mbeveridge/Kelleher_D3-Dataviz/README.md

 #Get it Right in Black & White

+"New Livestream Series: Get it Right in Black and White" -- [VizHub blogpost](https://vizhub.com/blog/2021/02/20/new-livestream-series-get-it-right-in-black-and-white/) (2021-02-20)

 _"I'm very excited to begin again from the beginning.
 I have learned a lot from teaching this course in [2018](https://github.com/curran/dataviz-course-2018) and [2020](https://datavis.tech/datavis-2020/)"_ -- Curran Kelleher, in Episode 1 (2021-03-06)